helske/walker/README.md

 # NEWS

+### 20.9.2019

+* Switched from GPL2+ to GPL3 in order to be compatible with future Stan versions.

 ### 04.03.2019

 * Added methods fitted and coef for extracting the posterior means and and regression coefficents from the